MeenaEaswaran/BMI-5331-Foundations-of-Pharmacogenomics/Differential_Expression_Letrozole_Responders_vs_Nonresponders/README.md

 # Differential Expression Analysis: Responders vs. Non-Responders to Letrozole Treatment
-This folder contains R script for the analysis of gene expression between two phenotypes—responders and non-responders to Letrozole drug treatment in the context of breast cancer tumors.
+This folder contains a R script for the analysis of gene expression between two phenotypes—responders and non-responders to Letrozole drug treatment in the context of breast cancer tumors.
-The study leverages publicly available data to identify **differentially expressed genes (DEGs)**.
+The study leveraged publicly available data to identify **differentially expressed genes (DEGs)** between responders and non-responders.

 ## Methods and Tools
 ### Data Retrieval